UniversalDependencies/docs/_ca/index.md

   considered core arguments but they do not necessarily alternate with a direct nominal object; in fact, for certain main verbs they occur together with an object, which is the argument that the subject of the `xcomp` clause is coreferential with.
+  * In some cases the traditional grammar may list a verb as auxiliary but it does not fit in the more narrow definition of auxiliaries in UD and is analyzed as the main verb of an `xcomp` construction.

 ~~~conllu
 # text = La víctima va aconseguir fer-lo desistir en oposar resistència a mossegades.